Interpret the environment in your spaces and take action before mold sets in.

 While having had a past mold outbreak might mean you have more spores in your space and a higher risk of a mold outbreak, not having had a past outbreak does not mean you can't have one now.

 It is also not true that inorganic surfaces cannot have mold growth on them.
-Mold will feed on organic debris (think dust and dirt) accumulating on inorganic surfaces.
+Mold will feed on organic debris (like dust and dirt) accumulating on inorganic surfaces.

 If you are in a place where temperature and humidity control is difficult or impossible, and mold risk is high, maintaining good ventilation and cleanliness will help reduce your risk for mold growth.